pubky/pkarr/README.md

     Relay->>Client: Verified response
 ```

+The default native client configures both DHT and relay backends.
+`ClientBuilder` can select DHT-only or relay-only operation, and `ResolvePolicy`
+controls whether a lookup uses cached data or queries the configured
+backends.
+See the [integration
+guide](./docs/integration.md#client-configuration) for configuration examples.

 ### The Network

 PKARR uses the [Mainline DHT](https://en.wikipedia.org/wiki/Mainline_DHT), the same peer-to-peer network that powers BitTorrent.
 Records are stored using [BEP44](https://www.bittorrent.org/beps/bep_0044.html) (mutable items).
 With 15 years of proven reliability and 10+ million active nodes, there's no need to bootstrap a new network.